 Boats shall have an all up weight of not less than 2,450 pounds, including rudder, keel, mast, boom, spinnaker pole, standing rigging, halyards, and cabin cooler/step.
 The boat shall be stripped of sails, safety gear, personal gear, tools, battery, outboard motor, cushions, etc., before weighing.
 The boat shall be weighed dry.
 The boat shall be out of the water a minimum of 24 hours; there shall be no standing water on board; and all running rigging, including halyards, mainsheet, and reef liens shall be dry to the touch.
 Any weight, as determined by the Class Measurer, used to attain minimum boat weight, known as "corrective weight", shall be permanently attached to the boat.
-One half of the weigh shall be located at the underside of the cockpit sole, the remaining half shall be located at the underside of the deck, forward of the mast.
+One half of the weight should be located at the level of the v-berth bunk forward of the main bulkhead, the remaining half should be attached to the outboard mounting post just below the cockpit sole.
 Weighed boat hardware shall not be removed from the boat after weighing.
 When making repairs, the boat shall be returned to its original shape and weight.
 Failure to meet these requirments shall invalidate the weight certificate.

 The rudder is to have a stainless steel rudder post no lighter than 1-3/4 inch O.D. x 1/8 inch wall with sleeve of two inch O.D. x 1/8 inch wall at lower bearing.
 The profiles and location to conform with Carl Schumacher, N.A. drawing 16-1.